vivek-booshan/cs220-sp23/assign/hw3.md

 ## Overview

-A regular expression, or simply **regex**, is a sequence of characters that defines a search pattern [wikipedia]( https://en.wikipedia.org/wiki/Regular_expression).
+A [regular expression](https://en.wikipedia.org/wiki/Regular_expression), or simply **regex**, is a sequence of characters that defines a search pattern.
 We then use such patterns to do “find” or “find-then-replace” operations on a given text.
 Regular expressions are very popular and widely used.
 You, yourself, use them regularly when working on a mac/linux terminal.
 For